hpi-swa-teaching/Koans/src/Koans.package/KoanAboutInheritance.class/README.md

-In this chapter you'll look at Bonsais to learn the concept of inheritance.
+In this chapter you will look at Bonsais to learn the concept of inheritance.